The Formula Grants Program is authorized under the JJDP Act of 1974, as amended.

 The Center for Coordinated Assistance to States provides resources and training and technical assistance to states and localities as they carry out delinquency prevention, intervention, and juvenile justice systems improvement projects.

-OJJDP's State Relations and Assistance Division annual training conference helps participants enhance implementation of the Title II Formula Grants program and support compliance with the core requirements of the JJDPA.
+OJJDP's State and Tribal Relations Assistance Division annual training conference helps participants enhance implementation of the Title II Formula Grants program and support compliance with the core requirements of the JJDPA.

 Request Training and Technical Assistance

 Additionally, training and technical assistance to states and local communities is available through the Title II Formula Grant Program.
 To request assistance, visit OJJDP's training and technical assistance (TTA) portal and access resources on the Training and Technical Assistance webpage.

 - November 13, 2019 SRAD Juvenile Justice Specialist Meeting Notes

 - December 18, 2019 FY 2020 Title II Category 1 Call Summary